-Orthopedic Practitioners can Attend a Foot Course Provided by the Foundation for Orthopaedic Research and Education
+Orthopaedic Practitioners Can Attend a Foot Course Provided by the Foundation for Orthopaedic Research and Education

-Participants at each FORE foot course will learn about diagnostic and therapeutic options for conditions such as:
+Participants at each foot course provided by FORE will learn about diagnostic and therapeutic options for conditions such as:

 - Foot fractures